launch-io/launch.io/docs/api/asyncExample.md

 # ![Launch.IO Logo](../../logo/logo-small.png) Async Example

 There are many times that you'll want to make `async`/`await` calls in conjunction with your Launch.IO service actions.
-Guess what?
 You don't need to thunk (get it?!) about this as it can be done just like one would expect.

 ### Tips